-- For projects: - A working computer with Ubuntu Linux (24.04 LTS) installed on bare metal (preferred) or virtually. - For exams: - A working computer equipped with a webcam, speakers, microphone, and a stable Internet connection. - UofL's version of the Respondus LockDown Browser software installed on the computer.
-This software works only on Windows 10 or 11, macOS 10.13 or later, or Chromebook (not Ubuntu).
-Phones, Linux OS, and iPads are not supported.
-Check the Respondus website or UofL's support page for the latest compatibility information. - A desk located in a private room, where you can be alone by yourself and close the door.
+- A working computer equipped with a webcam, speakers, microphone, and a stable Internet connection. - UofL's version of the Respondus LockDown Browser software installed on the computer. - A desk located in a private room, where you can be alone by yourself and close the door.